hydroGR/GR4-StateSpace/README.md

 Run the state-space version of GR4 (version 1.0)

-For more information, see paper in Geoscientific Model Development
+For more information, see paper in Geoscientific Model Development:

 Santos, L., Thirel, G., and Perrin, C.: Continuous state-space representation of a bucket-type rainfall-runoff model: a case study with the GR4 model using state-space GR4 (version 1.0), Geosci.
 Model Dev., 11, 1591-1605, https://doi.org/10.5194/gmd-11-1591-2018, 2018.